The Multidimensional Damped Wave Equation: Maximal Weak Solutions for Nonlinear Forcing via Semigroups and Approximation: The Semigroup

 We discuss an explicit construction of the semigroup associated with the linear part of the equation in (\ref{cibvp}).
-Although this equation is well understood, we will develop special features necessary for the analysis given here.
+We will develop special features necessary for the analysis given here.
 The semigroup $T(t)$ will initially be defined on a Hilbert space ${\mathcal H}$.
 Much is known about the norm of $T(t)$ on this space.
-For example, the decay of the semigroup norm in this case is derived in a more general setting in the celebrated paper \cite{Rauch}, and is currently under study by many mathematicians.
+For example, the time decay of the semigroup for manifolds without boundary was established in \cite{Rauch}; the results of these authors also hold in one dimension for intervals.
+The stability of the semigroup is under study by many mathematicians.
 We are particularly interested here in solutions contained in the domain $D(U)$ of the semigroup generator.
 Instrumental to this is the study of the norm of $T(t)$ when restricted to this smoother space.
 This distinction assumes especial importance in the work of Kato \cite[Ch.\ 6]{J2} in his construction of the evolution operator.

 After a standard definition, we will concisely state and derive the required results.
-We will make extensive use of parts (2,3) of Proposition \ref{contraction}.
+We will make extensive use of parts (2,3) of Proposition \ref{contraction}, stated below.

 Define $v = u_{t}$, and

 Here ${\mathcal I}$ represents the identity.
 Then the equation,